matthoendorf/matthoendorf.github.io/business-checklist.md

 - [ ] Track every sale and expense from day one
 - [ ] Revisit agreement and financials monthly
 - [ ] Celebrate wins and iterate

 ---

+<a name="matthew"></a>
+# 🧠 How Matthew Can Help

+Matt brings technical and strategic strengths to keep the business lean and efficient.
+Here are ways he can support:

+- **Website & Online Presence**
+  - Build a clean, mobile-friendly site with order forms, menus, and SEO
+  - Help set up Square Online or Shopify Lite if/when needed

+- **Marketing & Growth**
+  - Email newsletter setup with free tools like MailerLite or Substack
+  - Google Business profile, Yelp, and local SEO optimization
+  - Automate Instagram posts using Buffer or Notion + Zapier

+- **Tracking & Automation**
+  - Connect Square to Quicken or Google Sheets
+  - Create dashboards for inventory, order volume, or customer metrics
+  - Set up shared finance and order folders with alert rules

+- **Open Source & Lean Ops**
+  - Identify free or low-cost tools to replace paid SaaS (e.g., Figma, GIMP, Notion, Plausible Analytics)
+  - Use GitHub for managing recipe/test logs or documentation
+  - Deploy no-cost tools for forms, CRMs, or internal tracking

+- **Technical Strategy**
+  - Advise on when to upgrade from Square to Shopify or Stripe
+  - Help future-proof systems for scaling

+---